Tamron Hall: NewsNation with Tamron Hall

 In 2010, hosted NewsNation with Tamron Hall, which included high-profile interviews and coverage of US, global and entertainment news.
 Airing weekday afternoons, the show covered important American events, including a live television broadcast from Ground Zero in New York City after the death of Osama Bin Laden, the final space shuttle launch in 2011, and Hurricane Isaac in 2012.
 Hall also encouraged viewers to express their opinions via social media on prominent, controversial news stories.

 Deadline: Crime with Tamron Hall

 In July 2013, it was announced that Hall would host Deadline: Crime With Tamron Hall on Investigation Discovery.
 The weekly newsmagazine series features two crime occurrences per one-hour episode, and debuted on September 1, 2013.
 In each episode, Hall and her investigative team uncover details on why and how things happened within each case, obtaining information from as many reputable sources as possible.
+The series ran for six seasons, 2013 to 2019.
 Hall dedicates the series to her older sister, whose death was ruled a homicide in 2004 and remains unsolved.